 Turning is one of a variety of subtractive manufacturing processes used to create detailed parts and components.
 In computer numerical controlled (CNC) turning, this automated process relies on a chuck to hold and rotate bars of material.
-As this occurs, a tool is fed to the piece that removes excess material to develop features.
-A turret is then used to move the bar of raw material and remove material until the programmed result is achieved.
+As this occurs, a tool is fed to the piece that removes excess material to develop features in accordance with a programmed design.

 CNC technologies have enabled manufacturers to automate a variety of complex machining processes.
 While manual machining requires highly skilled machinists who can follow designs, CNC machining offers superior process accuracy and better part-to-part repeatability thanks to its ability to follow digital Computer-Aided Manufacturing (CAM) instructions generated from Computer-Aided Design (CAD) files.